 Please read carefully:

-This is an online class that includes online assessments.
+You are purchasing a session of an online training that includes online assessments.

 Your certificate will be emailed to you once you pass the final exam with a passing grade of 80%.